howtographql/howtographql/content/backend/typescript-apollo/9-deployment.md

 Now you will be shown the **Configure environment** page.
 Since you already have a database created, choose **Use my own database**.
 Then paste the connection string you received from Heroku.
 You can leave the other options to their default value.
 Finally, click on **Create project** to proceed.
 You will be given a connection URL to the [Prisma Data Proxy](https://www.prisma.io/docs/concepts/data-platform/data-proxy), which you can **skip** as you won't be using the Data Proxy at the moment.

 Alright!
-With all the configuration out of the way, click on the **Data Browser** on the left-hand side to get a hosted version of the Prisma Studio.
+With all the configuration out of the way, click on the **Data Browser** button on the left-hand side to get a hosted version of the Prisma Studio.
 The next time you log in to the Prisma Data Platform, this project should be available for you to access.
 It will also be synced with any schema changes pushed to the `master` branch on GitHub.

 ![Onboarding the Prisma Data Platform](https://i.imgur.com/ktA3N1Y.gif)